 I know that most people wouldn’t tell you that you should start a new business venture once you pop out a baby.
 Probably a risky move I know but I believe in this so much that I just had to push for it.
 It took us 9 months to get our concept on paper, into a developer’s hands and get our website built.
 It also took most of our savings.
 However, being a new mom and knowing what the cost of having a baby is before, during and after birth I know that this site will be helpful for everyone that does it.
 It is a fun way to get a few extra dollars for your new addition while getting your friends and family involved.
 I know that some people look at it as asking for money but this isn’t the case.
-The reason, it’s not a free handout because we added a winner and a payout for the winner.
-The pool host or parents-to-be get to set a percentage of their funds raised to go to the winner.
-It’s a win-win for everyone!
+This is a fun game to play with friends and family where the host can determine what the winner gets, whether it be money, a gift or bragging rights forever.
+It a way to have a little fun while waiting for the little one.

 Most importantly BabyBety is a tool to help parents to be.
 No matter how much or how little money you have, having a baby is expensive.
 This is a way to help alleviate those costs or start a college fund for the new addition.